 Carbon Pool Required Pool?
-Name of Requirement Description of Requirement Diameter (breast height) Stated minimum diameter in methodology not to be greater Measurements than 3".
+Name of Requirement Description of Requirement Diameter (breast height) Measurements Stated minimum diameter in methodology not to be greater than 3".
 Measurement Tools Description of tools used for height measurement, diameter measurement, and plot measurement.
 Measurement Standards The methodology shall include a set of standards for height and diameter measurements.
-Stratification Design A description of the rules used to stratify the vegetation.
-Tree Biomass Yes Plot Layout A description of plot layout. i es Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be included in the sampling design.
-Allometric Equation used for The methodology will include a description of the allometric Estimating Biomass equation used to estimate the whole tree biomass (bole, branches, leaves, and roots) from bole diameter measurements.
-Any diversion from the provided equation will need to be approved by the Registry.
-Herbaceous Sampling Methodology The Registry recommends the sampling methodology Understory N prepared by Brown et. al (2004).
-This methodology is , No referenced in Annex E. Alternative methodologies will need to be reviewed and approved by the Registry.
-Diameter (breast height) and top Stated minimum breast height diameter in methodology not to Yes Diameter Measurements be greater than 3".
+Above-ground Plot Layout A description of plot layout.
+Living Biomass Yes Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be included in the sampling design.
+Allometric Equation used for Estimating Biomass The methodology will include a description of the allometric equation used to estimate the whole tree biomass (bole, branches, leaves, and roots) from bole diameter measurements.
+Any diversion from the provided equation will need to be approved by the Reserve.
+Below-ground Living Biomass Yes Plot-level Allometric Equation used for Estimating Biomass Apply model (Cairns et al. 1997) to estimate below- ground biomass density.
+This model equation is based on above-ground biomass density in tons per hectare.
+Any diversion from the provided equation will need to be approved by the Reserve prior to use.
+Herbaceous Understory No Sampling Methodology The Reserve recommends the sampling methodology prepared by Brown et. al (2004).
+This methodology is referenced in Annex E. Alternative methodologies will need to be reviewed and approved by the Reserve.
+Yes Diameter (breast height) and top Diameter Measurements Stated minimum breast height diameter in methodology not to be greater than 3".
 Description of how top diameter is derived.
 Standing Measurement Tools Description of tools used for height measurement, diameter measurement, and plot measurement.
-Dead Biomass Measurement Standards The methodology shall include a set of standards for height and diameter measurements.
-Plot Layout A description of plot layout (May be the same layout for Tree Biomass).
-Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be including in the sampling design.
-No Sampling Methodology The Registry recommends the litter and duff methodology Litter and Duff prepared by Brown et. al (2004).
-This methodology is referenced in Annex E. Alternative methodologies will need to be reviewed and approved by the Registry.
-Diameter Stated minimum average diameter in methodology not to be Diminotor greater than 6" for pieces of dead wood at least 10' in length.
+Dead Biomass Yes Measurement Standards The methodology shall include a set of standards for height and diameter measurements.
+Diomass Plot Layout Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be including in the sampling design.
+Litter and Duff f No Sampling Methodolo The Reserve recommends the litter and duff methodology prepared by Brown et. al (2004).
+This methodology is referenced in Annex E. Alternative methodologies will need to be reviewed and approved by the Reserve.
+Diameter Stated minimum average diameter in methodology not to be greater than 6" for pieces of dead wood at least 10' in length.
 If the average diameter is greater than 16", the minimum length for reporting not to be greater than 6'.
 Anything not meeting the measurement criteria for lying dead wood will be considered litter, an optional category.
-Measurement Tools Description of tools used for length measurement, diameter Lying Dead Yes measurement, and plot measurement.
-Biomass 108 Measurement Standards The methodology shall include a set of standards for height and length measurements.
+Lying Dead Vee Measurement Tools Description of tools used for length measurement, diameter measurement, and plot measurement.
+Biomass Yes - Measurement Standards The methodology shall include a set of standards for height and length measurements.
 Plot Layout A description of plot layout (May be the same as the layout for Tree Biomass).
-Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be including in the sampling design.
+Merchantability of Trees The methodology shall include all trees regardless of current merchantability to be including in the 3 mpling design.
 Density by Decay Class Description of methodology used to derive density estimates for each species (group) by density class